BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 SECTION 2.
 DUTIES

 It will be the responsibility of members to approve policies and guidelines for the operation of the Local, vote on matters requiring input from the full membership, contribute to Branches and Local Subgroups, and participate in elections for the Steering Committee, Branch Officers, Local Subgroups Officers, and delegates to DSA National Conventions.
-Non-members may participate in Local work and attend Local meetings, but may not run or vote in Local officer elections, Branch officer elections, Local Subgroup officer elections, or the Annual Convention.
+Non-members may participate in Local work and attend Local meetings, but may not vote in Local officer elections, Branch officer elections, Local Subgroup officer elections, or the Annual Convention.
 Non-members are also not able to vote in binding deliberations.

 SECTION 3.
 REMOVAL OF MEMBERS

-If a member is found to be in significant violation of the Local’s Misconduct Policy, the Investigative Commission responsible for fact-finding and harm assessment may recommend expulsion for certain offenses (see Misconduct Policy Section E).
-Expulsion must be ratified by a two-thirds supermajority vote of the Steering Committee.
+If a member is found to be in significant violation of the Local’s Misconduct Policy, the Investigative Commission responsible for fact-finding and harm assessment may recommend expulsion or suspension for certain offenses (see Misconduct Policy Section E).
 Such a vote may also be called if a member is found to be in substantial disagreement with the principles or policies of the organization, if they engage in entryist behavior, or if they are acting under the discipline of any self-defined democratic-centralist organization.
 An expelled member may make an appeal at the National level to the appropriate officer.
+All Local expulsion or suspension proceedings shall be conducted in good faith and in a fair and reasonable manner.
+If grounds appear to exist for expulsion or suspension, the following procedure shall be followed:

-SECTION 3.
+SECTION 4.
 DUES TO THE LOCAL

 The Local may establish a Local pledge system of voluntary donations for its members.